TatuE/Trust_to_Blockchain/h4_To_the_moon.md

 ### Sources:
 - [Electrum Documentation](https://electrum.readthedocs.io/en/latest/)
+  - I started to read this, but in the end, the practical answers I found by trial and error (not that many errors actually).

 Now Bitcoin (and cryptocurrency in general) is something that I've been interested in, but I have never used, bought or mined it.
 I've used [XMRig](https://xmrig.com/) for benchmarking but not mining.